Environmental Impact & Sustainable Business

 - Use locally (from within Scotland) sourced meat and fish products in our menus, in as far as practical, considering cost and supply issues .
 Some produce, such as venison is generally supplied from the Lochaber hills.

-- Operate a clear smoking policy, which bans smoking in all guest bedrooms (and all public areas by law).
+- Operate a clear smoking policy, which bans smoking in all guest bedrooms (and all public areas by law) and now includes vaping.

 - Active management policy seeking minimal environmental impact, low waste, sustainability on all management decisions after giving due regard to cost and supply issues.